OCA/event/training/README.rst

 They are classified with course types.
 Depending on it, they define how many hours of each type are expected to be teached.

-You can define the training materials that should be delivered to students to accomplish the course.
+You can define the training products that should be delivered to students to accomplish the course.

 You can specify the grade settings: which is the minimal and maximum grade